nagam11/blog/_posts/2017-10-18-ARKit-Live-Weather-Dashboard.md

-## Creating a live weather Dashboard with ARKit

 So recently I stumbled upon [this](http://www.augment.com/blog/4-ways-augmented-reality-will-change-everyday-life/) image, which looks indeed pretty fancy.
 Since I had been experimenting with ARKit for the last 2 months, I thought about recreating the weather display on the right-hand side.
 Maybe the To-do list on the right is going to be next ;)